djalbat/the-occam-user-manual/content/writing-with-highmark/project-versus-published-structure.md

 Now use the clickable paths in the `@include` directives to navigate your way to the `content/introduction.md` file.
 This has two further directives at its foot, namely the `@footnotes` and `@pageNumber` directives.
-Both do as their names suggest and little further explanation is needed.
+Both do as their names suggest.
 The Markdown elements needed to create the footnotes themselves will be covered later.

 Next, navigate to the `content/getting-started.md` file.